545659928/Overcooked-Plus/readme.md

 ## Customization
 The ./overcookedPlus/maps directory contains map configuration files (e.g., mapC.yaml), with sample.yaml providing basic parameters and usage for customization.

+## References
+This work is based on the development of https://github.com/WeihaoTan/gym-macro-overcooked.

 ## Note
 This GitHub project is currently under development.